Skip to main content

 SMN1

-Test Methods and Limitations
+Test methods and limitations

 Genomic DNA is extracted from the patient specimen before amplification and sequencing.
 Long-range polymerase chain reaction (LR-PCR) is performed first to exclude highly homologous gene SMN2, followed by nested PCR for Sanger sequencing to accurately detect variants in the SMN1 gene.
 Cycle sequencing is carried out after purification of the PCR products using the ABI Big Dye Terminator v.3.0 kit.
 PCR products are resolved by electrophoresis on an ABI 3730xl capillary sequencer.
 In nearly all cases, cycle sequencing is performed separately in forward and reverse directions.